-8.24 New outdoor dining areas not shown on Figure 14 can be approved provided that:

-a consistent and predictable clear path of travel is provided and maintained, to a minimum width of 1.2 metres.
+- 8.23 Outdoor dining is acceptable within the areas identified on Figure 15. - 8.24 New outdoor dining areas not shown on Figure 15 can be approved provided that: - a consistent and predictable clear path of travel is provided and maintained, to a minimum width of 1.2 metres.